 • apply the TALK steps to connect those with suicidal thoughts to intervention resources

 This Mental Health First Aid course simulates a variety of different mental health crises an individual may encounter.
-Through sample role-play scenarios and interactive dialogue, participants will learn how to approach and provide assistance to people with suicidal thoughts.
+Through sample role-play scenarios and interactive dialogue, participants will learn how to approach and support someone experiencing a mental health crisis.

 Specifically, trainees learn, practice, and implement a five-step action plan called ALGEE: